SAP-samples/abap-cheat-sheets/12_AMDP.md

 "Beginning of the SQLScript code (note that it is not ABAP code although it looks similar)

   ...
-"Here goes SAPScript code;
+"Here goes SQLScript code;
       "AMDP table function to be called by other AMDP methods only

 "End of the SQLScript code